Katwal-77/Nepali-CaptionGenerator/README.md

 ## Acknowledgements | आभार

-- Thanks to all contributors who have helped with the development of this project
+- Thanks to all contributors9Ai0 who have helped with the development of this project
-- Special thanks to the Nepali language community for their support and feedback
+- Special thanks to the ai COMMUNITY for their support and feedback

 ---